xGauss05/TFG_Project/README.md

 - Reach the extraction zone (Green zone) to finish the level
 - Point system and Ranking
 - Timer that shows how long the game lasted
-- Ping, to check what is the current ping towards the Client-Host
+- Ping, RTT and Packet Loss diagnostics in real time
 - Be careful with the Zombie Hordes...
 - Zombie variations, from a regular zombie to a boss zombie
+- Cyclic level generation!
+A random level is generated everytime a game is started

 ## Controls
 | Key | Description |